Art in Social Movements: Feminist, Postcolonial, and LGBTQ+ Art

 Key Feminist Artist: Judy Chicago

-Judy Chicago created the first iconic work of Feminist Art, Dinner Party (1979).
+**Judy Chicago** created one of the first iconic works of Feminist Art, _Dinner Party_ (1979).
 A massive triangular table set for 39 guests, the work incorporates embroidery, painted porcelain, and tapestry.
 The 39 place settings are designated for women who impacted the world from Sojourner Truth to Eleanor of Aquitaine.
 The white tile floor includes the names of 999 other notable women.

 In the early 1980s, Chicago created two starkly contrasting works, The Birth Project and Power Play.
 Realizing that birth was almost completely ignored as a subject of art, she created a massive set of needlework pieces depicting the various stages of birth.
 She was simultaneously working on Power Play, a combination of drawings, paintings, weavings, cast paper, and bronze that focuses on the male figure and male violent behavior.